kenagt/GoogleMapsWebScraper/backend/README.md

 # Google Maps Scraping Service

-This is a Flask-based backend service that scrapes Google Maps data using Selenium.
+This is a FastAPI-based backend service that scrapes Google Maps data using Selenium.

 ## Setup